Phonautograph: Playback

 Nearly 150 years after they had been recorded, promising specimens of Scott de Martinville's phonautograms, stored among his papers in France's patent office and at the Académie des Sciences, were located by American audio historians.
 High-quality images of them were obtained.
 In 2008, the team played back the recordings as sound for the first time.
 Modern computer-based image processing methods were used to accomplish the playback.
 The first results were obtained by using a specialized system developed for optically playing recordings on more conventional media which were too fragile or damaged to be played by traditional means.
 Later, generally available image-editing and image-to-sound conversion software, requiring only a high-quality scan of the phonautogram and an ordinary personal computer, were found to be sufficient for this application.

-No matter what hardware and software are used, the basic principle involved is relatively simple.
-If a greatly enlarged image of a segment of a phonautograph tracing were projected as a horizontally-oriented undulating line on a sheet of graph paper, a numerical description of the line could be created by proceeding from one grid column to the next, counting the number of squares between the line and a straight horizontal reference line, and making a list of the numbers.
-Such a list is, in fact, a digital audio file of the simplest kind.
-If entered into a computer in the required format and with the required file header information, it can be played as sound.
-A computer needs no projector or graph paper to convert a scanned phonautogram into a playable digital audio file by comparable procedures.